mapr-demos/mapr-streams-sparkstreaming-hbase/README.txt

 spark-submit --class solution.SensorStreamConsumer --master local[2] ms-sparkstreaming-1.0.jar

-step 4: writing to hbase
+step 4: writing to HBase
+first make sure that you have the correct version of HBase installed, it should be 1.1.1:

+cat /opt/mapr/hbase/hbaseversion
+1.1.1

+Next make sure the Spark HBase compatibility version is correctly configured here: cat  /opt/mapr/spark/spark-1.5.2/mapr-util/compatibility.version hbase_versions=1.1.1

+If this is not 1.1.1 fix it.

 Create an hbase table to write to: launch the hbase shell